Everyone in the South knows that a little sunshine and a glass of sweet iced tea will make any day brighter!

 Store-bought sweet tea will last through the expiration date as long as it remains refrigerated and unopened.
-Opened bottles of sweet tea, as well as homemade varieties, are good for as long as eight hours when refrigerated.
+Opened bottles of sweet tea, as well as homemade varieties, are good for up to 4 days when refrigerated.
 When stored at room temperature, both store-bought and homemade sweet tea will only stay safe to consume for 2 hours.
+Additional sweeteners such as sugar or squeezed fruit can cause opened tea to ferment if left out too long.

 Thankfully, for those wanting to extend their sweet tea’s shelf life, freezing is a fantastic option that will allow for it to last up to six months.